North Devon Militia: Long Peace

-In 1817 an Act was passed that allowed the annual training of the Militia to be dispensed with.
+The Militia Act 1817 allowed the annual training of the Militia to be dispensed with.
 So although officers continued to be commissioned into the regiment and the ballot was regularly held, the selected men were rarely mustered for drill.
 The regiment assembled at Barnstaple for 28 days' drill in 1820, and for 21 days the following year.
 The Devonshire Militia's training of June 1825 resulted in newspaper advertisements offering rewards for the capture of deserters (31 of them from the North Devon regiment).
 Training was held at Barnstaple in February 1831, but not again before 1852.The ballot lapsed and the permanent staff of the militia, which had been reduced in 1819 to the adjutant, paymaster and surgeon, sergeant-major and drum-major, one sergeant and corporal for every 40 men, and one drummer for every two companies plus the flank companies, were progressively reduced so that by 1835 there were only the adjutant, sergeant-major and six sergeants, and the other long-serving men were pensioned off.
 (In 1834 an inspecting officer had found nine of them unfit for service) was progressively reduced.